GWLab-UML/Protocols/Oyster_maintenance/RFTM Perkinsus marinus Assay.md

 - Beaker of 70% ethanol
 - Bunsen burner

-II.
-RFTM inoculation with oyster tissues
+**Protocol:**
+Wipe down all surfaces with 10% bleach before and after protocol

-9. UV sterilize tweezers, dissecting scissors, and empty glass tubes with covers for five minutes
+1. UV sterilize tweezers, dissecting scissors, and empty glass tubes with covers for five minutes
-10. While tools are UV sterilizing, create a nystatin suspension by adding a stir bar, and 7 parts nystatin powder to 10 parts DI water into a small beaker.
+2. While tools are UV sterilizing, create a nystatin suspension by adding a stir bar, and 7 parts nystatin powder to 10 parts DI water into a small beaker.
-11. Cover this beaker of nystatin suspension with foil and stir on stir plate until fully dissolved
+3. Cover this beaker of nystatin suspension with foil and stir on stir plate until fully dissolved
-12. Label glass tubes with important sample and ID information, such as which oyster the sample is from, what species, what tissue type, etc.
+4. Label glass tubes with important sample and ID information, such as where oyster is from, tissue type, etc.

+**on bench**

-13. Obtain oyster and place them in weigh boat on lab bench to reduce mess
+5. Obtain oyster - shuck and dissect in plastic weigh boat on lab bench (to reduce mess)
-14. Shuck the oyster open
+	- *do not shuck and dissect oysters in the BSC*
+	- keep sterile between oyster samples/tissues - ethanol flame tweezers/scissors between individuals (have two sets, one working and one cooling down from the flame (in an empty sterile beaker) - *do not dissect with hot tools*)
-15. If necessary, discard excess liquid from oyster into a plastic bag with no holes to avoid spilling in the BSC.
+   	- If necessary, discard excess liquid from oyster into a plastic bag with no holes.
 This and all soft oyster tissue contents will be discarded later.
-16. If there are not enough tweezers and scissors for each tissue sample, set up bunsen burner and beaker of 70% ethanol on lab bench.
-17. Using a new pair of tweezers and scissors for each sample, excise tissue samples from oysters and place them into their respective labeled tubes.
-Ethanol flame tweezers and scissors if necessary.
-18. Bring tubes containing samples into the BSC
+Oyster shells can be rinsed with water and kept in 'shell bag' in the bottom of the Narwhal freezer
+6. Place tissue samples into their respective labeled tubes - bring to BSC when done

+**in BSC**

-19. In the BSC, aliquot 25 mL of RFTM into labeled glass tubes containing tissue samples
+7. Aliquot 25 mL of RFTM into labeled glass tubes containing tissue samples
-20. Gently add 2-4 drops of nystatin suspension into tubes to inhibit fungus growth.
+8. Gently add 2-4 drops of nystatin suspension into tubes to inhibit fungus growth.
 Beaker of Nystatin suspension can be stored in the fridge for future use.
-21. Wipe surface of BSC with 10% bleach after inoculating is finished
-22. Incubate for 7 days in the dark at 27° (20°C to 30°C is effective) for an RFTM assay analysis
+9. Incubate for 7 days in the dark at 27° (20°C to 30°C is effective) for an RFTM assay analysis
-23. Discard all soft oyster tissue in plastic bag.
-24. Rinse oyster shells and add them into the bag of oyster shells found at the bottom of the Narwhaal freezer

-Materials needed for RFTM assay analysis:
+## III.
+RFTM assay analysis
+**Materials:**
 - Lugol's iodine
 - DI water
 - Sterile tweezers
 - Microscope slides
 - Microscope coverslips
 - Pencil

-III.
-RFTM assay analysis
+**Protocol:**
-23. UV sterilize a pair of tweezers for five minutes
+1. UV sterilize a pair of tweezers for five minutes
-24. While waiting for tweezers to sterilize, if there is not a 30% (v/v) Lugol's iodine solution already, create 30% (v/v) Lugol's iodine solution by mixing 3 parts iodine solution with 7 parts DI water
+2. While waiting for tweezers to sterilize, if there is not a 30% (v/v) Lugol's iodine solution already, create 30% (v/v) Lugol's iodine solution by mixing 3 parts iodine solution with 7 parts DI water
-25. Label microscope slides with a pencil.
+3. Label microscope slides with a pencil.
 Slides are labeled with important sample and ID information, such as which oyster the sample is from, what species, what tissue type, etc
-26. Add a small pool of 30% (v/v) Lugol's iodine solution to a labeled microscope slide
+4. Add a small pool of 30% (v/v) Lugol's iodine solution to a labeled microscope slide
-27. With sterile tweezers, tease each tissue in the iodine solution apart, add another drop of 30% (v/v) Lugol's iodine solution if needed, and mount a coverslip over the stained tissue
+5. With sterile tweezers, tease each tissue in the iodine solution apart, add another drop of 30% (v/v) Lugol's iodine solution if needed, and mount a coverslip over the stained tissue
-28. Examine under microscope for spherical, blue-black *Perkinsus* cells with diameters of 10-100 um
+6. Examine under microscope for spherical, blue-black *Perkinsus* cells with diameters of 10-100 um
-29. Count and determine if there is *Perkinsus* present and how many cells are present
+7. Count and determine if there is *Perkinsus* present and how many cells are present
-30. Repeat for each sample and take note of observations
+8. Repeat for each sample and take note of observations